 James E. Perdue was a professor, dean, and acting director for the University of Denver College of Arts and Letters as well as the Social Science Foundation.
-This collection includes papers created by him, relating to education and his life.
+This collection includes speeches and papers created by him and relating to education and his life.

 .25 Linear Feet

 This collection consists of one (1) series containing speeches and an autobiography.